Brett Helm: Entrepreneur

 Helm began his career in the business startup sector as an early employee at US West INTERPRISE Network Services.
 He subsequently joined @Home Network as an early employee, where he played a key role in establishing @Work, serving as its vice president and general manager.
 In 1997, Helm co-founded and became CEO of iPivot, a company that was an early tech innovator.
 Intel acquired iPivot in 1999 for $500 million and appointed Helm as the general manager of their newly created Network Equipment Division.

 In 2000, Helm invested in Sanera Systems and assisted the company in securing its first two rounds of funding.
 Sanera Systems was acquired by McData for $130 million in 2003.
 He also co-founded Coradiant, serving as an investor and board member.
 Although professionally funded in 2000, Helm did not become an employee of Coradiant until 2005.
 He agreed to an acquisition offer from BMC Software for $135 million and he is also a co-founder and investor in DB Networks.

 In 2020, Helm led the acquisition of DB Network's assets to leverage its proven proprietary technology for the AI Discovery and AI Firewall market segments.
 Glasswing.ai was the first to market with a network (and cloud)-based AI Firewall.

 Additionally, Helm serves as the Chairman of DragonflyCyber (DFC), which provides continuous measurement of cyber insurance mandates.

 Investments

 Helm invested in IPivot, Sanera Systems, Coradiant, DB network, DragonflyCyber, Glasswing.ai as well as multiple Venture Capital firms.

 Technology

 Helm and his companies have invented multiple products and technology categories used in enterprises around the world.
 IPivot Inc. invented Layer 7 load balancing and SSL middlebox technology, winning awards and the Grand Prize at Networld+Interop.
-Coradiant prioneered Web Application Performance Monitoring and Auotmated Identification which is the basis of BMC software Truesight Product line.
+Coradiant prioneered Web Application Performance Monitoring and Automated Identification which is the basis of BMC software Truesight Product line.

 DB Networks developed several database technologies in the areas of discovery, security, and proprietary content discovery and classification.
 DragonflyCyber invented real-time automated measurement of cyber insurance mandates.
 Glasswing.ai created network-based AI firewalls and automated AI discovery, including an AI-curated list with continuous AI validation.
 While many patents were issued, Brett was granted a U.S. patent in 2022.